The Best Solutions to 9 Common Travel Problems

 6. Overbooked Flight

 Sometimes flights can be overbooked, and you might be told by airport authorities that there’s no seat available for you.
 Has that ever happened to you?
-It’s definitely not the news we want to hear!
+It’s not the news we want to hear!
 Airlines often overbook flights to compensate for no-shows, selling more tickets than there are seats available.

 That doesn’t sound very good, but think about it from a different perspective.